paypal/TLS-update/README.md

 * [2016-2017 Merchant Security Roadmap Microsite](https://www.paypal-knowledge.com/infocenter/index?page=content&id=FAQ1913&expand=true&locale=en_US)
 * [SSL Certificate Upgrade Microsite](https://www.paypal-knowledge.com/infocenter/index?page=content&id=FAQ1766&expand=true&locale=en_US)

+See also [Updating Your Production Environment to Support TLSv1.2](https://www.braintreepayments.com/blog/updating-your-production-environment-to-support-tlsv1-2/) on the Braintree blog.

 ## What does this mean for PayPal and Braintree merchants?

 Merchants must verify that their systems can use the TLSv1.2 protocol with a SHA-256 certificate.
 As a merchant, you must make sure that you are up-to-date with security updates, including current versions of operating systems, encryption libraries, and runtime environments.